 The study showed that applicants with dismissed cases are disadvantaged, but there are ways to mitigate the potential damage.
 Applicants should be honest and forthcoming about their criminal history, and they should focus on their strengths and achievements.

-There is no one-size-fits-all answer when it comes to job applications that will dismissed cases hurt job chances, but following these tips can help applicants improve their chances of getting the job they want.
+There is no one-size-fits-all answer when it comes to job applications, but following these tips can help applicants improve their chances of getting the job they want.
 Are you an applicant with a dismissed case?
 What have you done to improve your job prospects?
 Let us know in the comments below.

 More like this